Shados/factorio-data-massaging/notes.md

-- The `core` mod's `lualib` folder is in the `require` path of any mod, and we can also reliably `require` files from other 1st-party mods if we depend on them, it Could be worthwhile to generate completions etc. for these as well
+- The `core` mod's `lualib` folder is in the `require` path of any mod, and we can also reliably `require` files from other 1st-party mods if we depend on them, it could be worthwhile to generate completions etc. for these as well

 ## Interpreting Runtime API JSON Docs